 Diagnostic Breast Ultrasound

 A diagnostic breast ultrasound uses high frequency sound waves to see the internal structure of your breast.
 It is often requested to investigate symptoms, like pain or lumps, or to examine a specific area of concern.
-It may also be recommended if you have high breast density.
+If you have high breast density, it may also be recommended as a supplemental exam to a mammogram.

 HOW DO I PREPARE FOR MY EXAM?